Lotononis

 Lotononis is a genus of flowering plants in the family Fabaceae and the tribe Crotalarieae.
-Almost all of the species in the genus occur in southern Africa.
+The genus includes 99 species of annual and perennial herbs, native to the southeastern Europe (Greece and Bulgaria) and Turkey, eastern Africa (Ethiopia to Malawi), and southern Africa (Angola and Zimbabwe to South Africa).

 Species

 Several species were recently transferred from Lotononis to four new or restored genera (Euchlora, Ezoloba, Leobordea, and Listia).
 The species retained in Lotononis are: